Documentation Index

 Files in the conf folder

-• application.properties—The main properties file.
+• application.properties—Main properties file.
 It contains the properties for starting up a Zilliant CPQ tenant.

 • location-mapping.n3 and location-mapping-to-empty.n3—Use to find the exact path to the ontology .owl files.